Working with Video Data¶

 If you wish to compile in debug mode, then you can set

-when executing the cmake
+the CMAKE_BUILD_TYPE to Debug when executing the cmake command (as shown

 below).